alharet7/NanoJobs_Changes/README.md

 #### Preventing Edits:
 - Once the worker submits the exam, lock the responses on the server-side to prevent any changes.
-- Mark the exam as completed and disable further edits on the mobile app.
+- Mark the exam as completed and disable further edits on the mobile app.(if there is one and if not disable this section)

 #### Generating PDF:
 - Populate the PDF with the worker's responses using a server-side PDF generation library.